How Long Do Closed Accounts Stay on Your Credit Report?

 At-A-Glance

-• When you close a credit card account or a loan, it’ll continue to show up on your credit report for years.
+• When you close a credit card account or a loan, it’ll continue to show up on your credit report for several years.

 • A closed account can have positive and negative impacts on your credit score – even if it was closed under the best of circumstances.